 Supported by American corporations and the "Christian Right" and claiming to "restore American pride,"Reagan rose to power also demonizing the Soviet Union as the "evil empire."
 But, even though Stalinist Russia was indeed evil, by then the leaders of the Soviet Union had become increasingly less imperialistic and realized they could not continue the arms race and the competition for global power.
 In other words, Reagan wanted to appear as a "conquering hero" even though he was beating a dead horse.

 In fact, President Jimmy Carter, who preceded Reagan, had taken significant steps to end the Cold War with the Soviet Union.
 Carter's foreign policy had started making it possible for the last Soviet Premier to hold that office, Mikhail Gorbachev, to step in and establish radical reforms.
 That is what eventually dismantled the Soviet Union.
-Even though Ronald Reagan made a big show of saying "Tear down this wall, Mr. Gorbachev," referring to the Berlin Wall, it would have come down without Reagan, due to Gorbachev's reforms.
+Therefore, even though Ronald Reagan made a big show of saying "Tear down this wall, Mr. Gorbachev," referring to the Berlin Wall, it would have come down without Reagan, due to Gorbachev's reforms.

 Because Reagan could be very charming, he was able to revive the idea of America being the perfectly beneficent big brother and good policeman of the world.

 Unfortunately, power corrupts, and absolute power corrupts absolutely.
 People in power always find good excuses to increase their power, wealth and domain.
 But, invariable and inevitably, they abuse that power.